-ARTICLE 4: UNION MEMBERSHIP AND VOLUNTARY ASSIGNMENT OF WAGES SECTION 4.1 MEMBERSHIP
+ARTICLE 4: UNION MEMBERSHIP AND VOLUNTARY ASSIGNMENT OF WAGES

+SECTION 4.1 MEMBERSHIP

 All employees covered by the terms of this Agreement who are members of the Union upon ratification of this Agreement shall as a condition of employment maintain their membership in good standing in the Union.
 "In good standing," for the purposes of this Agreement is defined as the tendering of periodic Union dues.
 All bargaining unit employees hired after the date of ratification of this Agreement shall, as a condition of employment, not later than the 31st day following the commencement of their employment, become and remain a member of the Union in good standing.
 Any employee who fails to satisfy this obligation shall be discharged by the Employer pursuant to the provisions of Section 4.2.
 The Employer shall include a current Union Membership Card, which is provided by the Union, in each employee's employment paperwork.
 The card will be reserved for the Advocate, as available, to review the membership card with new employees during their orientation.
-After collecting said card from the new employee or Advocate, the Employer shall retain a copy for itself and send the original to the Union within seven (7) days of receipt.
+After collecting said card from the new employee or Advocate, the Employer shall retain a copy for itself and send the original via trackable mail to the Union within seven (7) days of receipt.
+The Employer shall accept confirmations from the Union that the Union possesses forms of membership and deduction authorizations, including hard copies of membership and authorization forms, electronic records and voice authorizations of such membership and deduction authorization(s) and give full force and effect to such authorizations as "written authorization" for purposes of this Agreement.